lalitG22/PostgreeReplication/README.md

 PostgreSQL Replication - The Ultimate Guide Replication in PostgreSQL allows data to be copied from a primary server to one or more standby servers for high availability, backups, and performance optimization.

-Types of Replication
+Types of Replication in PostgreSQL
-Streaming Replication
+Streaming Replication 📡
-Description: Full database copy using WAL logs.
+Full Database Copy 🔁 using WAL logs

-Logical Replication
+Logical Replication 🧠
-Description: Only selected tables are copied.
+Only Selected Tables are Copied

 Method 1: Streaming Replication (Full Database Copy) Step 1: Configure Primary Server (Sender)
-Edit postgresql.conf
+Edit postgresql.conf Modify these settings:

 ini
 wal_level = replica